how-chen/rqt_mypkg/README.md

 % mkdir scripts
 ```

-inside the 'scripts' folder, make a file called rqt_mypkg with the following contents
+inside the 'scripts' folder, make a file called rqt_mypkg with the following contents.
+This is the 'point of entry' for rqt.

 ```
 #!/usr/bin/env python